BuffaloBuffalo/buffalobuffalo.github.io/content/posts/2021-01-04-Carbones-Pizza.md

 ## First Impressions

 This is a good looking pie in the box.
 The pepperoni has a slight cup to it, but I wouldn't consider it the full buffalo cup and char.
+The pizza has a good amount of Pepperoni distributed on the pie as well.
+Niether overdoing it nor skimping.
 The bottom is slightly charred, but not burnt.

 ![crust](/media/pizza/carbones/crust.jpeg)